teppokoivula/ProcessLoginHistory/README.md

 ============================

 Login History module for ProcessWire CMS/CMF.
-Copyright (c) 2012-2022 Teppo Koivula
+Copyright (c) 2012-2023 Teppo Koivula

-This module keeps track of login attempts to your site, both successful and unsuccessful (though tracking unsuccessful logins is off by default) in order to offer better understanding about users' activity and environments they use and/or favor; browsers, browser features such as Flash / JavaScript, devices, screen and window sizes, etc.
+This module keeps track of login attempts to your site, both successful and unsuccessful (though tracking unsuccessful logins is off by default) in order to offer better understanding about users' activity and environments they use and/or favor; browsers, browser features such as JavaScript, devices, screen and window sizes, etc.

 Please note that there are much better solutions -- such as Google Analytics -- for tracking general site usage.
 This module isn't intended to replace those, it just offers slightly closer integration with specific ProcessWire features.